-There is a general model of Stellar Structure (Stellar Structure Model) consisting of a hot region in the center where fusion is releasing energy (the Stellar Core), a region near the apparent surface of the star that generates the light that escapes (the Photosphere), and regions in between that transfer the energy from core to photosphere via Electromagnetic Radiation (EMR) (i.e., Radiative Transfer (RT)) and/or convection, with Conduction (transfer of heat by collision of particles) generally only a minor factor.
-The structural details depend nearly entirely on the mass and age of the star, the smaller or rarer factors including the initial chemical composition (characterized by its Metallicity (Z)), the degree of spin, and nearby companions.
+There is a general model of stellar structure (stellar-structure model or stellar model) consisting of a hot region in the center where fusion is releasing energy (the stellar core), a region near the apparent surface of the star that generates the light that escapes (the photosphere), and regions in between that transfer the energy from core to photosphere via electromagnetic radiation (i.e., radiative transfer) and/or convection (transfer of heat by movement of bulk amounts the material holding the heat) with conduction (transfer of heat by collision of particles) generally only a minor factor.
+The structural details depend nearly entirely on the mass and age of the star, the smaller or rarer factors including the initial chemical composition (characterized by its metallicity), the rotation rate, and nearby companions.

-The most basic mathematical model includes four differential equations relating changes in mass, Temperature, Luminosity (L), and pressure to the distance from the center of the star.
-They presume Local Thermodynamic Equilibrium (LTE) and Hydrostatic Equilibrium.
+The most basic mathematical model includes four differential equations (stellar-structure equations) relating changes in mass, temperature, luminosity, and pressure to the distance from the center of the star.
+They presume local thermodynamic equilibrium and hydrostatic equilibrium.

 dm —— = 4πr²ρ dr

 (The mass continuity equation aka mass conservation equation: density is assumed constant at distance r from the center)

 dP Gmρ —— = - ——— dr r²

 (pressure counteracts gravity at distance r from the center)

 (The luminosity equation: energy is conserved, any addition is from fusion at that level)

 (Opacity directly affects the rate at which temperature changes with radius, i.e., the temperature gradient.
 This is the equation for radiative transfer, i.e., energy transfer via EMR; Other equations are needed if heat conduction is significant or if there is convection, which can happen if the temperature gradient is sufficiently high.)